sfeucht/sfeucht.github.io/content/rerereading.md

 something false about Peano, which means that his (use of the) word ‘Peano’ managed to refer to Peano.

 Because of everything that we just talked about, I don't buy this argument.
 In particular, I do not think that there is any real difference meaning-wise between ants accidentally spelling a sentence and a human intentionally typing one.
-If I read a sentence that causes me to have a particular thought, then I have made meaning from that sentence, and so the sentence is meaningful.
+If I read a sentence that causes me to have a particular thought, then I have made meaning from that sentence, and so the sentence is meaningful (to me).
 Of course, the difference is that when a human sends me a text, they are *intending* for me to have a *particular* thought.
 But the thought in my head will never be the exact same as what they were intending; and on the flip side, if some ants happen to spell out the same sentence, it will have the same effect.

 In other words, I think that we can view *all* reading as interpretation, like an augur.
 I don't think that meaning is ever "intrinsic to the patterns themselves."

 ## + What Now?
 There are some infamous examples of fake papers making it into philosophy journals...